emsterdam1/anRNAlab-Protocols/README.md

 you'd like.
 Then, go to the Github page for the protocol you'd like to print, and click on the bookmarklet.

-This method does not work in Firefox.
+This method does not work in Firefox and is disabled on CoreImage Computers.

 Table of Contents
 --------------------------------------------------------------------------------